Eryux/miband-heartrate/README.md

 ### Usage

-* Download and unzip the lastest build from release section
+* Download and unzip the latest build from release section

 * Un-pairing your Mi Band 2 from any devices